greypag/joe_portfolio/README.md

 <br /><br />
 ## Data Engineering
-Using the same Airbnb dataset, applied a basic data pipeline using AWS glue/athena/quicksight.
+Using the same Airbnb dataset, applied a basic data pipeline using AWS glue/athena/quicksight. <br />
-Generated a simple similar visual as PowerBI dashboard below.
+Generated a simple similar visual as PowerBI dashboard below.<br />
-This is for demostrate my skills to work on cloud data ETL tools.
+This is for demostrate my skills to work on cloud data ETL tools.<br />
+Didn't choose Redis/Snowflake because this data is in a relativly simple structure and small volumn.

 Pipeline flow:<br />
 S3(CSV) > Glue Crawler(Data/Column transformation) > S3(parquet) > [Glue Job <> Glue DataBrew](Data Preparation and Scheme update) > Athena > Quicksight